stealjs/steal/docs/pages/progressive-loading.md

 ## Create test with dependency injection

 Dependency injection is a technique used to improve testing in your application.
-Steal provides dependency injection through its module system using [steal.steal-clone]. steal-clone allows you to create a cloned loader with stubs for modules that you want to fake.
+Steal provides dependency injection through its module system using [steal.steal-clone]. steal-clone allows you to create a _cloned_ loader with stubs for modules that you want to fake.

-Here we'll create a new test and use [steal.steal-clone] to provide our own fake version of jQuery.
-This lets us simulate a service request so that we can test that the rest of our app behaviors correctly; in this case it should list the one forecast we give it.
+We'll create a new test and use [steal.steal-clone] to provide our own fake version of jQuery.
+This lets us simulate a service request, so we can test that the rest of our app behaves correctly; in this case, it should list the one forecast we give it.

 Update _weather/weather-test.js_ with: